Strikeskids/WebFootprinting-Georgetown/README.md

 equivalent.
 It uses the Name API provided by Pipl to do name queries and matches.
 It is most used in this project to provide an endpoint for the paging through results.

+## Using multiple IPs
+Must exec with `-javaagent:agent.jar`.
+This allows the loader to modify the classes required to allow binding the local IP address.

+By default, the ip addresses bound cycle through and each connection is bound using a different IP address.
+To change this, open `NetworkAddresses` and change the `bindSocket(Socket)` method.
+Then recompile the jar files with `buildagent.sh`